Sludge-Cat-Games/adventum-rules/Core Ruleset/Spellcraft.md

 ###### FAIL

 You fail to craft your spell.
+You must take 1 week to recoup and stuy before attempting to craft another spell.

 ###### CRIT